Freekeh: Culinary

-In Egypt, freekeh is served as ḥamām bi’l-ferīk (pigeon stuffed with green wheat).
+In Egyptian cuisine, freekeh is served as ḥamām bi’l-ferīk, which is pigeon stuffed with freekeh (ducks are also used).
 Freekeh is also prepared in Egypt with onion and tomato, and sometimes with chicken.
 Shūrbat farīk bi’l-mukh is a freekeh and bone marrow soup from Tunisia.
 Freeket lahma, a green wheat pilaf dish with roasted lamb, spring peas, and pine nuts, comes from Jordan, and shūrba al-farīk is a soup with green wheat and chicken.
+Chicken stuffed with freekeh is a traditional dish found in several Arab countries.

 In Syria, freekeh usually is prepared with lamb, onion, butter, almonds, black pepper, cinnamon, cumin, and salt.

 In Tunisia and Algeria, freekeh is usually prepared as a main ingredient in a tomato-based soup called Chorba frik and is considered a traditional food.

 In Turkey, freekeh is known as firik, and a pilaf dish based on freekeh, called firik pilavı, is found in traditional Southern Anatolian cuisine.
 It may be combined with bulgur; legumes such as chickpeas and various herbs and spices, and sometimes meat, may be added.
 With the influx of millions of Syrian refugees since 2011, firik is available in markets all over Turkey.

-In Palestine (region), a variety of freekeh pilaf is made with lamb, onion, olive oil, raisins, dried cherry plums, almonds, pine nuts, black pepper, cinnamon, cumin, and salt.
+In Palestine, a variety of freekeh pilaf is made with lamb, onion, olive oil, raisins, dried cherry plums, almonds, pine nuts, black pepper, cinnamon, cumin, and salt.
 Freekeh is also served in a soup along with chickpeas and meat (beef or chicken).
 In the Galilee region, freekeh and other wheats are a staple, especially among Druze and Bedouins, as opposed to rice.